- Student Admissions and Access

 Find out which assessment you need to take

 For all other courses, there may be a College assessment.
 These assessments will be arranged by your College and you won't need to register in advance.
-We are expecting College assessment arrangements to be confirmed in April.
+Visit the College admission assessments page for details.

 | Course | Admission test |